Records of the Three Kingdoms: Book of Shu (蜀書)

-Book of Wu ()
+Book of Wu (吳書)

 Annotations

 During the fifth century, the Liu Song dynasty historian Pei Songzhi (372–451) extensively annotated Chen Shou's Records of the Three Kingdoms using a variety of other sources, augmenting the text to twice the length of the original.
 This work, completed in 429, became one of the official histories of the Three Kingdoms period, under the title Sanguozhi zhu (三国志注 zhu meaning "notes").
+Bibliographical records indicate that up until Pei's own Liu Song dynasty, Chen Shou's three books had circulated individually rather than as a single work.

 Pei collected other records to add information he felt should be added.
 He provided detailed explanations to some of the geography and other elements mentioned in the original.
 He also included multiple accounts of the same events.
 Sometimes, the accounts he added contradicted each other, but he included them anyway since he could not decide which version was the correct one.
 If Pei added something that sounded wrong, he would make a note or even offer a correction.
 In regard to historical events and figures, as well as Chen Shou's original text, he added his own commentary.
 Crucially, he cited his sources in almost every case.